-State's Attorney's Office Deputies: John Maloney and Laura Chase
+State's Attorney's Office Deputies: Peter Feeney and Laura Chase

 Our State's Attorney for Montgomery County has appointed two experienced and dedicated professionals to be his deputies.
 These deputy attorneys are involved with managing the daily activities of the office.
 In addition, our two deputies are responsible for making personnel decisions, developing office and prosecutorial policy, supervising the management team, overseeing professional development and training, acting as a liaison with both District and Circuit Courts, and coordinating community outreach to schools, faith-based organizations, homeowners' associations, and businesses.

 Our current State's Attorney, John McCarthy was previously a deputy attorney for our office.
-When John McCarthy was elected in 2007 he appointed John Maloney and Laura Chase as his deputy attorneys.
+When John McCarthy was elected in 2007 he appointed Peter Feeney and Laura Chase as his deputy attorneys.

 Laura Chase, Deputy, Montgomery County State's Attorney's Office, was born and raised in Montgomery County.
 She received her Bachelor of Arts degree in English from Providence College and her Juris Doctor degree from the Columbus School of Law at Catholic University in Washington, D.C. in 1987.
 Laura began as a legal intern in this office in 1987 and became an Assistant State's Attorney assigned to the District Court Division in 1988.
 Between 1990 and 1996, she served as a member of the Sex Abuse Trial Team, and then for about a year on a general felony trial team.